lvh/lvh.github.io/posts/reverse-ungineering.rst

 measures; the problem isn't with software projects, it's with applying civil engineering standards to a project that isn't.

-I emphatically agree that software projects aren't civil engineering projects.
+I agree that software projects aren't civil engineering projects.
 Attempts to treat the former like the latter have done much more harm than good.
-That said, I think reality is more nuanced.
+That said, I don't think that makes software not-engineering.

 Firstly, civil engineering is the outlier here.
-Other engineering disciplines don't do as well by the civil engineering success yardstick either.
-In other fields, the few engineering endeavors that do are typically civil engineering in disguise, such as nuclear and chemical plants.
+Other engineering disciplines don't do well according to the civil engineering success yardstick either.
+The few engineering endeavors that do are usually civil engineering in disguise, such as the construction of nuclear and chemical plants.
 Rank-and-file projects in most fields of engineering operate a lot more like a software project than the construction of a skyscraper.
 Projects are late and over budget, often highly